The Best Online Schools for Criminal Justice Degrees

 High School Transcripts

 Online criminal justice schools usually look for courses that prove college readiness in math and English.
 Many institutions stipulate a minimum 2.0-2.7 high school GPA.
-If students do not meet GPA minimums, some schools consider standardized test scores or placement exams.
+If you do not meet GPA minimums, some schools consider standardized test scores or placement exams.

 Extracurriculars